Eric-rWang/joyRide/README.md

 ## Roadmap
 Future features include:
 - **AR Enhancements:** Visualize routes using augmented reality overlays.
-- **Multiplayer Mode:** Compete with friends in real-time.
+- **Multiplayer Mode:** Compete with friends in real time.
 - **Integration with Wearables:** Sync with smartwatches and fitness bands for enhanced data collection.
 - **Offline Mode:** Save tracks and data for use in areas with limited connectivity.

 ---

-## Contributing
-We welcome contributions to improve the app!
-Here's how you can help:
-1. Fork the repository.
-2. Create a branch for your feature or bug fix.
-3. Commit your changes and submit a pull request.
-4. Engage with our team for feedback and discussions.

----

 ## Support
-For any issues, questions, or feature requests, please contact us at **support@simworldapp.com**.
+Please contact us at nowhere rn for any issues, questions, or feature requests.

 ---

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

----

-## Acknowledgements
-- **Apple Maps API** for providing robust mapping capabilities.
-- **Our Beta Testers** for valuable feedback and insights.

 ---